Tyrrrz/Tyrrrz.me/src/data/blog-posts/refactoring-using-partial-classes/Content.md

 One could argue that we could've instead moved our helper method to a different static class.
 That could work in some cases, especially if that method is going to be reused in other places as well.
 However, that would also make the method less discoverable and I generally prefer to keep dependencies as close to the source as possible, in order to reduce cognitive overhead.

 Note that in this example both partial definitions of the class are placed in the same file.
 Since our primary goal is to group code rather than shred it to pieces, keeping things close makes more sense.
-I would only consider moving the partitions to separate files only if they get too big to keep in a single file.
+I would consider moving the partitions to separate files only if they get too big to keep in one place.

 ___